Sushmita1205/Sushmita1205.github.io/README.md

 # Portfolio Website

-This is a portfolio website which showcases the required information of an individual.
+This is my portfolio website code.
+It showcases the required information of an individual.

 Languages used:- HTML, CSS3